mpinar/MachineLearning/Coursework_Mert_Pinar.md

   return(scaledData)
 } #Returns: Scaled Data
 ```
-Then I have used the `NBClust` function to determine the ideal number of clusters according to various clustering methods.
-In this experiment we have used K-means, so I've written a function as below;
+Then `NBClust` function have used to determine the ideal number of clusters according to various clustering methods.
+For this purpose K-means are used, hence the function as stated in the below;
 ```r
 idealNumberOfClusters <- function(scaledData){
   clusterSuggestion <- NbClust(scaledData, min.nc = 2, max.nc = 10, method = "kmeans")